 During summer and monsoon seasons another issue that hits wet and warm areas: the presence of mosquitoes.
 Mosquitoes can cause malaria, dengue fever, encephalitis and other ailments.
 When we were in Delhi last August (granted, not so much the best time to visit India), the cousin of a friend of ours was hospitalized due to the dengue fever.
 He stayed in the hospital for weeks and finally when he was released, doctors told him the disease is going to stay in his system for good.

 While we are not saying in winter you can lower your guard, there is less chance to pick any of these illnesses and the trip is definitely more enjoyable.
-Obviously, in winter, too, you need to be careful about what you eat and drink in order to avoid getting sick in India.
+Obviously, in winter, too, you need to be careful about what you eat and drink in order to avoid food poisoning from Indian food.